realadammatthew/humbleberger/src/copy/this-history-of-everything.md

 Israel faced judgment and exile due to unfaithfulness but was later allowed to return and rebuild the Temple in Jerusalem.

-## The First Coming of Christ (\~4-6 BC to AD 33)
+## The First Coming of Messiah (\~4-6 BC to AD 33)

-Jesus was born in Bethlehem, lived a sinless life, was crucified, and rose from the dead, offering salvation to all who believe.
+Yeshua was born in Bethlehem, lived a sinless life, was crucified, and rose from the dead, offering salvation to all who believe.
 The Church was established at Pentecost, initiating the Church Age.

 ## Church History (AD 33 to Modern Day)